Kenneth-Macharia/Learning/Go/notes.md

     2. Add the workspace folder above to GOPATH, similarly to the library folder above and update PATH as well.

+_Use `go --help` to see available commands for interacting with the Go enironment.

-## Version controlling Go app
+## Organizing Go Code

-- Set up app folders using the `/go_workspace/github.com/<github_account_name>/app_folder` structure when using source control, to make the applications go gettable i.e downloadable using `go get <lib>`, since github will create a similar folder structure.

-## Modules and Packages
+- Modules are Go's unit of code distribution and versioning and are a colletion of Go packages files e.g `net`

-- Packages are how Go code is organised and take the form of .go files.
-Packages usually perform specific functions and methods to perform those functions e.g `http`
+- Packages are how Go code is organised and take the form of a collection of `. go` files in the same module directory that are compiled together e.g `http`
+- Modules are creates using the `go mod init <module download URL>` command, which creates a `go.mod` file in the module folder.
+- The `go.mod` file identifies the module are importable by other modules and also specifies the context code is run in including the version of Go and dependancies required.
+- Module `download URL/module path` should be the link to where the module is hosted e.g `github.com/<github_account_name>/` if hosting on github, to make the applications go gettable i.e downloadable using `go get <lib>`.
+- Module dependancies must be declared in the `go.mod` file of the module.
+- A collection of modules form a `repository`.
+- Even though Go modules need not be published to a remote repository, its good practice to organize Go code using this format.
+- The module path also acts as the `package import path prefix` for all packages within it.
+- A package's import path would b the concatenation of it's module path and it's subdirectory within the module e.g `github.com/<github_account_name>/package_directory`
-- Inside the files, the package to which the file belongs to is indicates as the line `package <package fileName>`
+- Inside the files, the package to which the file belongs to is indicated as the first line i.e `package <package fileName>`
 - Imported/ external packages follow next in the `import ()` statement.
-- A main package with a main function is a Go app's entry point and is required for every Go application.
+- A main package file with a main function is a Go app's entry point and is required for every Go application.
-- Multiple package files can be bundled into a directory to form a `module`.
-Modules define a family of related packages e.g `net`
-- Modules also specifiy the context Go needs to run code including the version and dependancies required.
-- Modules are started with the `go mod init <module download URL>` command, which creates a `go.mod` file in the module folder, identifying the module are importable by other modules.

 ## Building and running Go apps